fehler001/COM3D2.ChangeYotogiSpeed.Plugin/README.md

-Thanks the author of COM3D2.AddYotogiSliderSE.Plugin
+Thanks to the author of COM3D2.AddYotogiSliderSE.Plugin

 This is just a easy partial copy of COM3D2.AddYotogiSliderSE.Plugin

 ## How to use